Chirag-ahir/SFC-Preparation/README.md

 What is COntact Role?<br>
 COntact Role is a junction object which allows multiple contacts to be linked to Opportunity, demonstrating a many-to-many relationship between opportunity and contact.

+What is setup audit trail?<br>
+Setup Audit Trail is a tool that tracks the recent setup changes made by anyone in an org.
+It can help identify who made what changes and when, as well as any errors or failures that occurred during the changes.
+It displays 20 most recent changes on screen and you can export last 6 months (180 Days) of data using it.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>